-We have audited the Consolidated and Separate financial statements (the "Financial Statements") of JSC Georgian Card (the "Company") and its subsidiary (together - "the Group"), which comprise the consolidated and separate statement of financial position as at 31 December 2019, and the consolidated and separate statement of comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate financial statements (the "financial statements") of JSC Georgian Card (the "Company") and its subsidiary (together - "the Group"), which comprise the consolidated and separate statements of financial position as at 31 December 2020, and the consolidated and separate statements of comprehensive income, consolidated and separate statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company and the Group as at 31 December 2019, and their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company and the Group as at 31 December 2020, and their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").